 If that were the case, you’d likely want a more sympathetic insurance provider with a better policy that would provide a payout for your care and any medical bills throughout the treatment process before it spread.
 A policy listing a pre-malignant tumour as a defined illness and therefore would cover you in the event of an early stage diagnosis of a cancerous tumour before it spread to other major organs.

-Critical illness can be integrated with life insurance or it can be purchased as a standalone policy.
+Critical illness can be integrated with life insurance, or it can be purchased as a standalone policy.

 If you feel this type of cover would be important, find out more about how critical illness cover works and how to shop for the policies smartly.

 Insurance companies are not the only providers of life insurance in the UK.
 Building societies, banks, high street retailers, and supermarkets also offer these plans.
-In some cases, a company may sell insurance plans offered by another company.
+In some cases, a company may sell insurance plans provided by another company.

 For example, Legal & General life policies are offered by Nationwide Building Society.
 Where the plan is purchased may determine the premium even if the policy and insurer are identical.
 These factors reveal the importance of comparison-shopping to find the best offer.